 The biblical story of the Presentation

 We find the story of the Presentation of the Lord in Luke 2:22-29.
 In this passage, we see Mary and Joseph taking Jesus to the Temple forty days after His birth.
-In accordance with the Mosaic law, the mother must present her first-born male child in the tabernacle and offer either a lamb or a pair of doves or pigeons as a sacrifice for her purification.
-(Mary brought turtle doves, which was the sacrifice prescribed for those too poor to afford a lamb.)
-The presentation of a first-born son also signified redemption or buying back, for all first-born creatures (both humans and animals) were considered to belong to God.
+In accordance with Mosaic law, the mother must present her first-born male child in the tabernacle and offer either a lamb or a pair of doves or pigeons as a sacrifice for her purification.
+(Mary brought turtle doves, the sacrifice prescribed for those too poor to afford a lamb.)
+The presentation of a first-born son also signified redemption or buying back, for in Hebrew society, all first-born creatures (both humans and animals) belonged to God.

 The Prayer of Simeon